OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

   def cleanup
     show do
       title "Clean up Waste"
-      warning "Do not dispose of liquid waste and bleach in GuSCN waste, this can produce dangerous gas." bullet "Dispose of liquid waste in bleach down the sink with running water." bullet "Dispose of remaining tubes into #{WASTE_PRE}." end
+      warning "DO NOT dispose of liquid waste and bleach into #{GuSCN_WASTE}, this can produce dangerous gas." bullet "Dispose of liquid waste in bleach down the sink with running water." bullet "Dispose of remaining tubes into #{WASTE_PRE}." end